“The author has a voice that is somehow both unique but universally relatable at the same time.”

 Yes, I am a brainiac.
 That, I will boast about.
-I’m smart and I own it.
-I haven’t always, but…
+I’m smart, and I own it, though I haven’t always.

-All right, enough teasing, I’ll explain.
-When I was little I was a “cute kid,” which is the best an unabashed tomboy can hope for.
-Around middle school I discovered that God saw fit to equip me with Option Package Three-B: blonde, boobs, booty.
-People started calling me a “pretty girl,” but I didn’t buy into it until the other adolescent pretty girls decided I was one of them, and then I got swept into the Cult of Blossoming Hotties.
+All right, enough teasing.
+I’ll explain.
+When I was little, I was a “cute kid,” which is the best an unabashed tomboy can hope for.
+Around middle school, I discovered that genetics saw fit to equip me with what Mom calls the Three Bs: blonde hair, boobs, and a booty.
+People stopped calling me a cute kid, started calling me a pretty girl, but I didn’t buy into it until the other adolescent pretty girls decided I was one of them, at which point I got swept into the Cult of Blossoming Hotties.
 By the time I entered freshman year of high school, I was a full-fledged vapid bimbo.
 A lot of the things I liked to do, I stopped doing.
 A lot of the people I liked to hang out with, I abandoned.
 Schoolwork?
 Neglected.
 Intelligence?
-Sublimated.
+Suppressed.
 Personality?
 Replaced.
-I sloughed off my old life because almost none of it fit in my newly adopted stereotype—and what did I get in return for it all?
+I sloughed off my old life because almost none of it fit in my newly adopted stereotype — and what did I get in return for it all?
 Not sympathy, that’s for sure.
 When my parents dropped their bombshell, I was actually chastised for daring to kill the group buzz with all my, quote, “stupid whining” about my broken heart.

 My parents’ divorce took up the whole summer.
 My divorce from my so-called friends was instantaneous.

-I truly hate and regret that entire chapter of my life.
+I truly regret that entire chapter of my life.
 I used to think my parents’ divorce was God punishing me for so completely turning my back on everything I was and everyone in my old (and, I say with the benefit of hindsight, much better and happier) life.
-I know now that’s not true.
-Their divorce was not some kind of karmic payback for my time as a selfish bitch.
+I know now that’s not true, and their divorce was not some kind of karmic payback for my time as a selfish bitch.

-Still, if any one thing good came out of my mom and dad splitting, it was that I finally got my head screwed on straight again.
+Still, if anything good came out of Mom and Dad splitting, it was that I finally got my head screwed on straight again.
 That, and I found the alien that gave me my powers, and I swear I will tell you about that soon.